DevCycleHQ/devcycle-docs/docs/extras/approval-workflows/approval-workflows.md

 1. Onnce you've made your desired Feature changes, click on the `Submit Change Request` button at the top-right corner of the Feature page.
 2. Review and confirm the changes displayed in the Review Change modal.
 3. Enter a Description to add details that help your reviewers understand the changes you made.
-4. Select one or more reviewers from the Reviewers menu and click Submit.
+4. Select one or more reviewers from the Reviewers list and click Submit.

 ![Submit Change Request Modal](/july-2024-submit-cr.png)